Politician

 A politician is a person who participates in policy-making processes, usually holding a position in a political party or an elective position in government.
-Politicians make decisions, and influence the formulation of public policy.
+Politicians make decisions and influence the formulation of public policy.
 The roles or duties that politicians perform vary depending on the level of government, whether local, state, or national.
-The ideological orientation that politicians adopt often stems from their previous experience, education, beliefs, the political parties they belong to.
+The ideological orientation that politicians adopt often stems from their previous experience, education, beliefs, and the political parties they belong to.
 They try to shape public opinion accordingly.

 Politicians sometimes face many challenges and mistakes that may affect their credibility and ability to persuade.
 These mistakes include political corruption resulting from their use and exploitation of power to achieve self interest.
-Ideally they prioritize the public interest over their own profit.
+Ideally, they prioritize the public interest over their own profit.
 Challenges include how to keep up with the development of social media and confronting opposition media, in addition to discrimination for or against them on the basis of gender or race.